 The Sharia plan invests solely in company stocks.
 This means that there is a higher growth potential over the long term, however there may be larger ups and downs along the way.

-The plan invests in companies around the world, with 77% based in North America, 9% in Asia Pacific, 7% in Europe, 3% in the UK, and the other 3% elsewhere.*
+The plan invests in companies around the world, with with 75% in North America, 14% in Europe and 4% in Greater Asia.*

 We're proud to collaborate with one of the world's largest asset managers, HSBC, for customers looking to invest their savings in line with Islamic principles on finance.